rasterio/rasterio/_sources/quickstart.txt

            [0, 0, 0, ..., 0, 0, 0],
            [0, 0, 0, ..., 0, 0, 0]], dtype=uint16)

-Pixels of the array can be had by their row, column index.
+Values from the array can be had by their row, column index.

 .. code-block:: pycon

-    >>> band_one[dataset.height // 2, dataset.width // 2]
+    >>> band1[dataset.height // 2, dataset.width // 2]
     17491

 Spatial indexing
 ----------------

-Datasets have a method of getting indexes for spatial points.
+Datasets have a method of getting array indices for spatial points.
 To get the value for the pixel 100 kilometers east and 50 kilometers south of the dataset's upper left corner, do the following.

 .. code-block:: pycon